lefta/ehlit-prototype/Readme.md

 * Write documentation : the language and its features are not yet documented.
 This would make it easier to start with.
-* Suggest features : I would love to know what you expect from Ehlit (but please, avoid things like "fast", this is obvious and planned :) ).
+* Suggest features : I would love to know what you expect from Ehlit (but please, avoid things like « fast », this is obvious and planned :) ).
 * Implement features : If the development of the feature you are waiting for takes too long, you are welcome to implement it.
-But if you do, please make sure to discuss it with me before to make sure we agree on the whys and the hows.
+But if you do, please make sure to talk about it with me before to make sure we agree on the whys and the hows.
-* Anything else I did not think of but that may be usefull.
+* Anything else I did not think of but that may still be usefull.

 ## Roadmap